-Submit a supplementary expert opinion sample
+Submit a second expert opinion sample

 You can submit a sample for analysis in dispute of findings by a Public Analyst laboratory if you have evidence to challenge the findings, for example a pre-export certificate.